flatcar-archive/flatcar-docs/os/using-systemd-drop-in-units.md

 systemctl restart fleet.service
 ```

-Here is how that could be implemented within a Flatcar Linux Config:
+Here is how that could be implemented within a Container Linux Config:

 ```containter-linux-config
 systemd: